jamesabels/Phaser-Boilerplate/README.md

 ## Tasks

-**gulp** - This default task will build a development version of your project.

-**gulp production** - This task will build a production version of your project.

-**gulp debug** - This task will help debug your project.

-**gulp serve** - This task will build and host a development version of your project.
+**gulp watch** - This default task will re-build your project when files are changed.

 # Changelog

 ### Version 1.0

 - Phaser Boilerplate is now built using states.
 - Gulp file re-write
 - Updated file structure
 - Updated Phaser.js
 - Removed Jquery

 ### Version 1.0.1
 - Updated Phaser to v2.3.0 "Tarabon"
 - Removed margin top from style sheet
+- Made canvas height match browser height

+### Version 1.0.2
+- Re-wrote gulp file for performance
+- Removed Gulp Compass
+- Gulp file now uses node sass
+- Added partials structure to sass files
+- Phaser Boilerplate now uses Browser Sync, so that all your devices will reload when changes are saved.